MicrosoftDocs/learn/learn-pr/azure/build-blazor-webassembly-visual-studio-code/includes/3-exercise-configure-environment.md

 Let's start by creating our first Blazor web app.

 This module uses the [.NET CLI (Command Line Interface)](/dotnet/core/tools/), [Visual Studio Code](https://code.visualstudio.com), and [Visual Studio 2022](https://visualstudio.com) for local development.
-If you are developing with Visual Studio Code, be sure to install the [C# Dev Kit](https://code.visualstudio.com/docs/csharp/get-started#_install), which we will use in this module.
+If you're developing with Visual Studio Code, be sure to install the [C# Dev Kit](https://code.visualstudio.com/docs/csharp/get-started#_install), which we'll use in this module.

 ::: zone pivot="vscode"